 It’s not uncommon to find large images or a few oversized scripts after doing this and from there, you can come up with a solution.

 To get the most out of GTmetrix, sign up for a free account.
-By doing this, you're given more tools and access to finer data points.
-This includes being able to select your test location, browser type, and a few other settings.
+When you do this, you’re given more tools and access to finer data points.

 When you reach the results card, focus on a few key metrics: Fully Loaded Time and Total Page Size.